Jondal Municipality: General information

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, there were two changes that effected Jondal municipality: the part of Jondal located on the northwestern side of the Hardangerfjorden (population: 515) was transferred to Kvam Municipality and the Kysnesstranda area of Strandebarm municipality (population: 100) was transferred to Jondal.
+On 1 January 1965, there were two changes that effected Jondal municipality: the part of Jondal located on the northwestern side of the Hardangerfjorden (population: 515) was transferred to Kvam Municipality and the Kysnesstranda area of Strandebarm Municipality (population: 100) was transferred to Jondal Municipality.

 Then on 1 January 2013, the southwestern part of the Folgefonna peninsula (south of Kysnesstranda) was transferred to Jondal from the neighboring Kvinnherad Municipality.
 This added forty new residents and 37.1 km2 of land area to the municipality.

-On 1 January 2020, the three neighboring municipalities of Jondal, Odda, and Ullensvang were merged.
-The new municipality was named Ullensvang and its administrative centre is the town of Odda.
+On 1 January 2020, Jondal Municipality, Odda Municipality, and Ullensvang Municipality were merged.
+The new municipality was named Ullensvang Municipality and its administrative centre is the town of Odda.
+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the newly-enlarged Ullensvang Municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the Jondalen valley (Jónardalr) which runs through the municipality and it is where the village of Jondal is located.
 The first element is an old river name Jón (now called Jondalselvi).
 The meaning of the river name is unknown.
 The last element is dalr which means "valley" or "dale".